cybermouflons/CCSC-CTF-2020/reverse/wasp-hive/README.md

 Assuming the participants understand the logic, they can extract that byte map from memory in wasm and xor it in a reverse manner to get thet flag.

 An example solution of how to xor the flag is given in `xor.py` file.

+**NOTE:** During the competition there was an intended solution which could get you the flag by bruteforcing the input letter by letter using javascript.
+The version of the challenge provided here has been patched against that solution.
 </details>